blueshed/chat/readme.md

 pytest is clever enough to make this possible.
 Our app is using settings and our test_db is using settings and settings is using `setup.cfg`.
 Our settings have a non-production addition of the alembic script location - and our production namespace is safe - no alembic.
+We've also created a user so we can test cookies!

 So having done configuration we can write a login handler!